 In a similar manner, if someone was raised in a community that constantly changes (e.g. because of massive population expansions during that time) they will often find that many of the places they frequented during their childhood will have been torn down and an empty lot or field or a completely different building stands in its place.
 For example, a neighborhood grocery store will have been torn down to make way for a pharmacy, a department store one went to for "special occasion" clothing will have closed its doors and a Chinese buffet opened in its place, etc. Again, this signifies the death of one small part of one's existence.

-"The Basement Tapes," video recordings of the two perpetrators of the Columbine massacre, have not been released to the public, except for a few short clips and transcripts.
+"The Basement Tapes," video recordings of the two perpetrators of the Columbine massacre, have not been released to the public.
+They were eventually destroyed in 2011 along with all of the remaining material and evidence from the shooting, as per retention policies (kinda, they were held slightly longer than usual).
+No copies of these videos exist, only a scant few clips and transcripts remain.